zalo/zalo.github.io/_posts/2019-3-2-closest-point-between-segments.md

 segCDtoSegAB = constrainToSegment(segABtoLineCD, segC, segD);
 segABtoSegCD = constrainToSegment(segCDtoSegAB, segA, segB);
 ```
-The only branch checks if the lines are parallel (which is unlikely in real-world data).
+(The only branch checks if the lines are completely parallel (which is unlikely in real-world data)).